-For example, if you have a day job and a night job and you welcome a new child, you can take ten weeks of paid family leave in 2020 from both jobs at the same time.
+For example, if you have a day job and a night job and you welcome a new child, you can take twelve weeks of paid family leave from both jobs at the same time.
 Or, you can take paid family leave from your day job and continue working at your night job (or vice versa).
-You may not take ten weeks of leave from your day job and then take another ten weeks of leave from your night job.
+You may not take twelve weeks of leave from your day job and then take another twelve weeks of leave from your night job.